 The app works by accepting natural language processing (NLP) queries, identifying proper nouns like people, places, organizations, etc. This app then attempts to resolve these entity references to linked data on the DDPedia SPARQL endpoint, verifies with the user that it has found the correct entity references, and then attempts to find as much information and relationships between these entities as it can.

 There are three outputs for each query:

-Do you need help using semantic web technologies in your business?
+Do you need help using deep learning and/or semantic web technologies in your business?
 If so, you can hire me as a consultant.

 Knowledge Graphs are implemented as directed graphs where nodes can represent people, locations, documents, organizations, business processes, documents on the web, etc. Graph edges represent property relations between nodes.
 Both nodes and edges can contain named properties.